 FOCUSsw Step 3: Scenarios D3 (sandy soil, Vredepeel, Netherlands) and D4 (loamy soil, Skousbo, Denmark) are considered to be the relevant scenarios representing geological and climate conditions of Danish agricultural soil, i.e. only inputs from spray drift and drainage are considered relevant for Danish conditions.
 The highest PECsw derived from D3 and D4 is used in the aquatic risk assessment.
 Noted that FOCUSsw Step 3 operates with default crop specific distances between crops and the top of the bank that defines the edge of the water body (0.5-3m).
 If the aquatic risk assessment is based on FOCUSsw Step 3, a no-spray zone of 2 meters has to be added on the label in order to cover the FOCUSsw Step 3 model assumptions.
 It is noted, however, that if a FOCUSsw Step 3 risk assessment is requested to ensure a FOCUSsw Step 2 risk assessment where the TER value is not 10x the required trigger (to take account of possible higher PEC values at FOCUSsw Step 3), a 2 meter buffer zone is not required.
 Step 4: Risk mitigation measures can be applied at this step.
-Drift reduction based on no spray buffer zones can be applied17.
-Crop type specific maximum acceptable no spray buffer zones are provided in Annex 9.
+In accordance with the recommendations in the FOCUS Landscape and Mitigation report (2007), up to 95% drift reduction (compared to Step 3) based on no spray buffer zones can be applied.
+Guidance on crop type specific maximum acceptable no spray buffer zones is provided in Annex 9.
 Mitigation of drainage contributions shall follow the recommendations in the FOCUS Landscape and Mitigation report (2007) i.e. maximum 90% reduction of drain contributions (e.g. prohibit application to drained soil).